higlass/higlass-pileup/README.md

 ### Track options

-**colorScale** - Array that controls the color of substitutions and highlighed reads.
+**colorScale** - Array that controls the color of substitutions and highlighted reads.
 It can take 6 or 11 values.
 11 values are required if you want to control highlighted read colors (see the `highlightReadsBy` option).
 Example:
 ```
 "colorScale": [
   "#2c7bb6", //color of A substitutions